-- Apply the concept of "cost pools" and bases for allocation using the direct allocation, step-down allocation, and reciprocal methods, as well as accounting for joint costs, by-product costs, spoilage, rework, and scrap.
+- Apply the concept of and "cost pools" and bases for allocation using the direct allocation, step-down allocation, and reciprocal methods, as well as accounting for joint costs, by-product costs, spoilage, rework, and scrap.

 - Apply economic order quantity theory as a tool for the management and inventory control of materials.